botradingblog1/android-secure-preferences-lib-1/README.md

 This project shows you how to create a wrapper around the standard SharedPreferences class that encrypts both preference keys and values with a strong encryption algorithm.

 Both preference keys and values can be encrypted using AES-256 CBC mode.
 Encryption keys are generated when the SecurePreferences are intialized and stored in the Android KeyStore.

+NOTE: Use at your own risk.
+The library has not been tested in a production app

 ## Supporting material
 For more detailed information about the implementation, please see my [blog post on storing preferences securely](http://justmobiledev.com/storing-preferences-securely-on-android/).